D-Day landing in Normandy

 Chief Photographer's Mate (CPHoM) Robert F. Sargent

-Today marks the D-Day 70th anniversary.
-Today, 6 June, marks the 70th anniversary of the D-Day landings in Normandy.
+Today, 6 June, marks the D-Day 70th anniversary and 75th anniversary of the D-Day landings in Normandy.

 The landings were the first stage of Operation Overlord - the invasion of Nazi-occupied Europe - and were intended to end World War Two.